akshell/docs/ref/ak/template/api.rst

    template expressions.
 Mixing presentation and application logic could produce tricky bugs.

-Akshell performs :ref:`automatic HTML escaping <automatic_escaping>`
-of variable values to prevent malicios users from inserting HTML code into your pages.
+Akshell performs :ref:`automatic HTML escaping <escaping>` of variable values to prevent malicios users from inserting HTML code into your pages.
 Sometimes you need to disable this behavior.

 .. function:: safe(value)